tahoe-lafs/pycryptopp/README.txt

 binary package run "./setup.py bdist_egg".
 There are more features of setup.py -- see the documentation of setuptools [3] for details.

+If "./setup.py test" doesn't print out "PASSED" and exit with exit code 0 then there is something seriously wrong.
+Do not use this build of pycryptopp.
+Please report the error to the cryptopp-users mailing list [4].
+The next step in debugging if the pycryptopp tests fail is to find out if the underlying Crypto++ tests fail on the same system.
+To do that, you have to acquire the Crypto++ source code from http://cryptopp.com , build it, and run the self-test, by executing "cryptest.exe v", as described in Crypto++'s Readme.txt file.

 DOCUMENTATION

 The documentation is in the docstrings.
 From a command-line, use